jethornton/flexgui/docs/source/misc.rst

 If `info_pte` is not found and the `errors_pte` is found then information messeges will show up in the Error Viewer

+To clear the information viewer add a QPushButton and name it `clear_info_pb`.

 Speed & Feed Calculators
 ------------------------